 Gelato cakes now at Gelato Messina

 When beloved Australian gelato brand Messina arrived to Hong Kong, it was met with squeals of delight (more loudly, here, in the Lifestyle Asia office).
 Then, endless queues that trickled down Pottinger Street’s cobblestone slope.
-Now, there’s something else to be excited for: Messina’s infamous gelato cakes that double as very intricate sculptures and labelled in the brand own words “weird and wonderful”.
+Now, there’s something else to be excited for: Messina’s gelato cakes that double as very intricate sculptures and labelled in the brand own words “weird and wonderful”.

 A particular favourite is the Dr Evil’s Magic Mushroom.
 A flourless chocolate sponge seeped in layers of rich chocolate gelato, peanut cookies and dulce de leche.
 You can’t miss the toadstool treat set upon a bed of popping candy feuilletine grass.
 There’s also a Bombe Alaska with the classic torched meringue exterior with milk chocolate gelato, raspberry sorbet and chocolate crunch, and, photographed here on the right, The Golden 8, a magnified Ferrero Rocher sphere with a thin nutty chocolate casing that’s as delicious as it looks.
 Go behind the scene and see how it’s made here.